‘World’s Sexiest Nurse’ Lauren Drain Slays In Lacy White One-Piece And Strappy Heels

 Lauren Drain is sending temperatures soaring with the most recent photo that was added to her popular social media feed.
 As fans of the blond bombshell know, Drain is one of the hottest influencers the industry and she boasts a following of over 3.9 million on Instagram alone.
-Everything that the model shares with her followers earns her rave reviews and her most recent post was no exception.
+Everything that the model shares with her followers earns her rave reviews, and her most recent post was no exception.

-In the caption of the shot, she did not specifically mention where she was to fans but she struck a pose inside of a well-lit building as she appeared to be in her element.
+In the caption of the shot, she did not specifically mention where she was, but she struck a pose inside of a well-lit room as she appeared to be in her element.
 While standing front and center, the fitness pro rested her head on one hand and looked straight into the camera with a serious look on her face.
 She wore her long, blond locks slicked back in a high bun with a few pieces falling around her face.
 The model looked drop dead gorgeous with a beautiful application of makeup that included eyeliner, mascara, blush, and highlighter.

 Drain left little to the imagination in terms of clothing, rocking a curve-hugging white one piece that dipped low into her chest, showing off plenty of cleavage.
 The NSFW ensemble was high-cut and her toned and tanned legs were also on full display.
 She completed the smoking hot number with a pair of strappy black heels and in the caption, she urged fans to join her training program that starts in three short weeks.